-Xenical is a good alternative, which doctors are now prescribing instead of Reductil as a high-strength treatment for obesity.
+Xenical is a good alternative which doctors are now prescribing instead of Reductil as a high-strength weight loss aid.
 Orlistat is another option, which is the generic version of Xenical, available at the same strength of the same active ingredient but a lower price.

 What is the difference between Reductil and Xenical?